Nicky Hardy Holistics

-I am passionate about holistic/complementary therapies and it always amazes me how they can affect our entire bodies.
+I am passionate about each and every holistic/complementary therapy that I offer and it always amazes me how much they can affect our entire body and mood.
 Having seen what stress can do to the people I love - not only mentally, physically, but also emotionally - I hope to help people feel more relaxed and less stressed.

-I have been in a desk job for over 25 years and know what sitting all day looking at a screen can do to our bodies over time.
-I have found that complementary therapies have helped me immensely over the last few years in different ways and this is what inspired me to re-train in a new career at the ripe old age of 40.
+Having been in a desk job for 31 years, sitting for long periods and having back and neck pain, I have found that complementary therapies have helped me immensely in different ways and this is what inspired me to re-train in a new career 8 years ago.

 I look forward to meeting you and finding out how I can help you feel better x